The Persuasion Duality: Duality

-The proof below shows that the optimal price function can be identified with a supergradient of the concave closure of $V$ at the prior $\mu_0$.
-Geometrically, any price function $P$ defines a hyperplane on $\Delta(\Omega)$ that passes through each extreme point $(\delta_\omega,\,P(\omega))$, where $\delta_\omega$ is the Dirac measure at $\omega$.
-The price function $P$ is feasible for \eqref{dual} if the corresponding hyperplane lies above $V$ on $\Delta(\Omega)$.
-The dual problem reduces to finding a hyperplane that lies above $V$ and whose value at the prior $\mu_0$ is minimized.
-Thus, the optimal hyperplane is a hyperplane that supports the concave closure of $V$ at $\mu_0$, and the optimal price $P^\star(\omega)$ of state $\omega$ is the value of the supporting hyperplane at $\delta_\omega$ (see Figure \ref{fig1}).
+Geometrically, any price function $p$ defines a hyperplane in $\Delta(\Omega)\times\mathbb{R}$ by specifying what values it takes on extreme points $(\delta_\omega,\,p(\omega))$ (as depicted by the red lines in Figure \ref{fig1}).
+The price function $p$ is feasible for \eqref{dual} if the hyperplane lies above $V$ on $\Delta(\Omega)$.
+The dual problem is to find a hyperplane that lies above $V$ and whose value at the prior $\mu_0$ is minimized.
+Thus, the optimal hyperplane supports $\ccV$ at $\mu_0$, and the optimal price $p^\star(\omega)$ of each state $\omega$ is the value of the supporting hyperplane at the Dirac probability measure $\delta_\omega$ at $\omega$.